The Consumer Secrets that Drive B2B Marketing

 B2B customers are extremely varied, but it’s fair to say the majority make a purchasing decision for one of the following reasons, which Jamie noted.

-Anyone of these reasons may account for the majority of a purchasing decision, but there is often an added emotional driver – even if it’s minimal, that can make an impact, especially when considering the last two types on the list.
+Any of these reasons may account for the majority of a purchasing decision.
+Still, there is often an added emotional driver – even if it’s minimal, that can make an impact, especially when considering the last two types on the list.

 What Types of B2B Consumers Exist?